Academic Integrity and Student Conduct Codes

 A complete list of conduct considered prohibited as well procedures for resolving allegations of misconduct may be found in the Code of Student Conduct at www.president.umd.edu/policies or through the Office of Student Conduct website at www.studentconduct.umd.edu.

-The following is general notice of what constitutes prohibited conduct and is subject to disciplinary action:
+The following are some examples of what constitutes prohibited conduct by individual students and/or student groups/organizations and are subject to disciplinary action:

 - Causing physical harm or apprehension of harm